Maj. Gen. Alvan C. Gillem, Jr.

 Gillem Jr.’s son, Alvan C. Gillem II, was born in Nogales, Arizona, in 1917.
 He reached the rank of Lieutenant General in the United States Air Force.

-Research: I realize that General Gillem was not part of the 6th TD Group.
-He wasn't even a tank destroyer soldier, but it is my belief that not only would he have known many of the men from the unit, a few of the men actually worked on the staff of the XIII Corps under Gillem and would eventually transfer to the unit on a permanent basis.
+Research: I realize that General Gillem was not part of any TD Group.
+He wasn't even a tank destroyer soldier, but it is my belief that not only would he have known many of the men from the 6th TD Group, but a few of the men actually worked on his staff and eventually transfer to the unit on a permanent basis.
 One in particular was Maj.
 D.B.
 Varner who had organized the Muster on the Elbe celebration.
 Gillem is seen in multiple photos from the Muster located in the "Places" area of the website.
 One of the documents brought home by my father was the "180 Days" history of the XIII Corps push through Germany.
 Although it was not the only campaign that the 6th was involved in, it must have been a prominent one in their minds.
 These men were attached to the XIII Corps till the end of the war, when they began to ship home and basically go their separate ways.
 For many of them, they would not see each other again.

 The first photo shown below shows Gillem at a Stowkowski concert being held at Camp Young in Dec. of 1942.
 If you remember, Camp Young was part of the Desert Training facilities at one point commanded by Gillem.
 The second image is of now Lt.
 Gen. Gillem in 1947, in the U.S. Army Executive HQ in Peiping, China.
 The shot was taken just prior to our personnel evacuating the facilities.
 Both shots are courtesy of Life, Inc.